-Offering inexpensive, simple or complementary items will make the conversation much easier and a lot more natural.
+Offering inexpensive, simple, or complementary items will make the conversation much easier and a lot more natural.
 It’s also easier to offer these products if they’re new to your catalog.

 “Hi John, we just got this great new XYZ in and I thought of you straightaway…” is a great opening line to any sales call; it makes the customer feel valued.
 As long as the product is a match for them, that is.

-If you have to force a sale too much, then this may be a sign that either the customer or the product are not right this time around.
+If you have to force a sale too much, then this may be a sign that either the customer or the product is not right this time around.
 Let it come naturally and the product should do the rest of the talking.

 Put some thought into your call before you make it, too.
 Think of a nice, personal line to start with like the one above.
-It’s often said that there’s no harm in trying, but in the case of cross selling, you risk making a customer feel as though you don’t understand their business by trying to sell them pointless products.
+It’s often said that there’s no harm in trying, but in the case of cross-selling, you risk making a customer feel as though you don’t understand their business by trying to sell them pointless products.

-Timing is everything when it comes to cross selling.
+Timing is everything when it comes to cross-selling.

-In some senses, it’s a great idea to cross sell to a customer right at the beginning of the relationship.
-If, someone is buying a $20,000 car from you and you offer them a $5 air freshener, their attitude may well be “sure, what’s an other $5?”.
+In some senses, it’s a great idea to cross-sell to a customer right at the beginning of the relationship.
+If someone is buying a $20,000 car from you and you offer them a $5 air freshener, their attitude may well be “Sure, what’s another $5?”.

 The important thing to consider is how committed the customer/potential customer is to the sale.
-If you’re calling a customer who has ordered the same thing from you every month for the last 5 years, it’s well worth pushing the cross sell because you know that they’re committed to you and will be likely to both listen to what you have to say and, also, to keep ordering if they don’t like what you tell them.
+If you’re calling a customer who has ordered the same thing from you every month for the last 5 years, it’s well worth pushing the cross-sell because you know that they’re committed to you and will be likely to both listen to what you have to say and, also, to keep ordering if they don’t like what you tell them.

 If, on the other hand, you’re calling a customer whose orders have been slipping month on month, you should probably try to find out what their current challenges are and why the order is slipping before you try to make them buy anything else.

-Again, it’s important to remember that cross selling is a completely situational thing.
+Again, it’s important to remember that cross-selling is a completely situational thing.
 Your best judgment should be used whenever deciding whether or not it’s the right time to push for more.

 3. Knowledge is power